 With Autumn leaves

-Prime viewing is usually mid-November because not only will the cherry blossoms be in full bloom, but the autumn leaves will also be at their prime.
-According to tenki.jp on October 20th 2022, the autumn leaves have started to change color.
+The best time to visit Jomie is usually mid-November, because not only will the cherry blossoms be blooming, but the autumn leaves will also be at their prime.
+In 2022, the autumn leaves started to change color on October 20th.
+However, 2023 has been unseasonably hot in September, so they may be later to change.
 This is one of only a handful of places in Japan that you can see winter sakura and red maple leaves at the same time.
-Moreover, they are lit up at night as part of the festival (not guaranteed in 2022)…
+Moreover, they usually light them up at night, but unfortunately I cannot guarantee light up for 2023.
+They had it when we visited in 2020, but I don’t think they had it in 2022.

 Winter Cherry Blossom Festival

 Normally the festival takes place from around October 23rd to the end of the first week of December.
 It hasn’t been on properly since 2018.
 In 2019 the festival was cancelled just as it started due to damage sustained in the area during typhoon Hagibis.
 In 2020, there was only light up for the festival.
 And in 2021 they cancelled the festival entirely.
-It would seem it is not going to go ahead in 2022 either.
+In 2023, they will only have a festival on one day, Sunday October 29th from 10 am to 3 pm.
+They will have a market, stage events, and food trucks.
+There are also two eateries in the park that normally open for the five weeks of the festival, so presumably they will open on October 29th.

 In the area